 Step 1: Do not turn your work (like you normally would) and slide the stitches to the right ...

-... until they are on the opposite end of your circular needle.
+... all the way over the cable until they are on the opposite end of your circular needle.

-Step 2: Bring your yarn to the right end, leaving a long piece of yarn (I like to leave a loop that's slightly longer then the width of my swatch) ...
+Step 2: Bring your yarn to the right end, leaving a loop (I like to leave a loop that's slightly longer than the width of my swatch) ...

 ... to prevent them from loosening.
 This will give you a much neater edge.